hhursev/recipe-scrapers/docs/contributing/how-to-develop-a-scraper.md

 print(json.dumps(scraper.to_json(), indent=2, ensure_ascii=False))
 ```

-This will print the output returned by the scraper to your terminal for reference
+This will print the output returned by the scraper to your terminal for reference.
+You can also try the new script, populate_json_by_scraper.py that will place a .temp.json file in your test folder.
+Please remove the .temp.json as it can interfere with your unittest scan.

 ### 2. Run Tests